undecaf/typo3-dev/README.md

 # Developing for TYPO3 with Docker or Podman

-Provides a containerized TYPO3 installation equivalent to [`composer require typo3/cms`](https://packagist.org/packages/typo3/cms) with [ImageMagick](https://www.imagemagick.org/) and configured for [Composer Mode](https://wiki.typo3.org/Composer#Composer_Mode).
+This project provides a containerized TYPO3 installation equivalent to [`composer require typo3/cms`](https://packagist.org/packages/typo3/cms) with [ImageMagick](https://www.imagemagick.org/) and configured for [Composer Mode](https://wiki.typo3.org/Composer#Composer_Mode).